AnghelLeonard/Hibernate-SpringBoot/README.md

      - override the `equals()` and `hashCode()` using the natural id(s)\
      - define a `@NoRepositoryBean` interface (`NaturalRepository`) to define two methods, named `findBySimpleNaturalId()` and `findByNaturalId()`\
      - provide an implementation for this interface (`NaturalRepositoryImpl`) relying on Hibernate, `Session`, `bySimpleNaturalId()` and `byNaturalId()` methods\
-     - for each entity, write a class (e.g., `ProductNaturalRepository`) that extends the `NaturalRepositoryImpl` and use it for setting the entity class type and the natural id type\
+     - for each entity, write a class (e.g.,for the `Product` entity write `ProductNaturalRepository`) that extends the `NaturalRepositoryImpl` and use it for setting the entity class type and the natural id type